imhelle/yii-disqus-comments/README.md

 ```

 ## Base Usage
-Add this widget to pages that you want add comments
+Add this widget to the views to get the Disqus comments there:
 ```php
 <?php $this->widget('disqusComments.widgets.DisqusCommentsWidget', array('pageUrl' => $pageUrl)); ?>
 ```
 This widget can receive an URL for current website page.
-It needed for getting synchronized comments from DB.
+It's necessary for getting synchronized comments from DB.

 Extension has console command for synchronize comments from Disqus.